The Role of Feature Interactions in Graph-based Tabular Deep Learning: GTDL methods and their feature interactions

-\pgms \citep{lauritzenGraphicalModels1996, kollerProbabilisticGraphicalModels2009} provide a principled framework for modeling multivariate dependencies by encoding conditional independence relationships among random variables using graphs.
-Widely applied in Bayesian statistics, \pgms represent the structure of a probability distribution—often Gaussian—through a compact graph encoding the conditional independencies among variables.
+Feature graphs, as studied by \gtdl methods, share similarities with \pgms \citep{lauritzenGraphicalModels1996, kollerProbabilisticGraphicalModels2009}. \Glspl{pgm} provide a principled framework for modeling multivariate dependencies by encoding conditional independence relationships among random variables using graphs.
+Widely applied in Bayesian statistics, \pgms represent the structure of a probability distribution, often Gaussian, through a compact graph encoding the conditional independencies among variables.
 Bayesian techniques in \pgms, like \bdgraph \citep{mohammadiBDgraphPackageBayesian2019}, have demonstrated strong empirical performance in recovering interaction structures \citep{vogelsBayesianStructureLearning2024}.
 The ability to quantify uncertainty in the learned graph structure makes them a useful sanity check for GTDL methods.